Ventas, Inc. research snapshot

 $85 to $105 before dividends

-More likely if VTR delivers guidance, senior housing growth offsets higher funding costs, acquisitions are accretive, and the market values the company near current healthcare REIT multiples without a major rate shock.
+More likely if VTR delivers the raised guidance of $3.85 to $3.90, senior housing growth offsets higher funding costs, investments are accretive, and the market values the company near current healthcare REIT multiples without a major rate shock.

 Bearish case

-More likely if rates rise, equity issuance becomes dilutive, labor costs squeeze SHOP margins, tenant or operator stress returns, occupancy growth slows, or investors reprice VTR closer to lower-growth REITs.
+More likely if rates rise, further equity issuance becomes dilutive, labor costs squeeze SHOP margins, tenant or operator stress returns, occupancy growth slows, or investors reprice VTR closer to lower-growth REIT multiples.

 VTR AI technical analysis